courseportal/coursePortal/docs/source/notes/log_nick.rst

         Lecture Notes and Examples are limited to ``.pdf`` files right now.
     *   I have been adding documentation as I go to various functions and classes.
+    *   Added the ability for the owner of a user submitted object and all staff/superusers to edit/delete that object where they are listed.
+This works for:

+            -   Expositions
+            -   Lecture Notes
+            -   Examples
+            -   Videos

+    *   Improved aesthetics of exposition/note/example display list

 Goals
 -----